weburg/generic-http-web-service-client-js/README.md

   local objects.

 > [!NOTE]
-> This JavaScript project primarily runs in a browser.
-It currently uses XHR
+> This JavaScript project runs in both the browser as well as Node.js.
+It uses
-> instead of the Fetch API.
-However, once using the Fetch API, it should run in
+> the Fetch API as well as ES6 modules and FormData, so the code is nearly
-> Node.js without too much effort and still work in a browser.
-As of this
+> identical between both environments on modern browsers and versions of Node.js
-> writing, Node.js's stable Fetch and ES6 modules support isn't ubiquitous, as
+> greater than or equal to version 21.
+The only difference is how a File is
-> (for example) Ubuntu 22.04 LTS comes with Node.js 12.
-An effort was made to
+> obtained when sending files.
+As of this writing, Node.js's stable Fetch API
-> get this project working with that version of Node.js in the nodejs branch.
+> and ES6 modules support aren't ubiquitous, as (for example) Ubuntu 22.04 LTS
-> However, future effort will likely focus on Node.js 21+.
+> comes with Node.js 12.
+Be sure to use the latest version of Node.js.

 ### Example code